LoomSDK/LoomSDK/README.md

 This will build and deploy a full dev sdk with support for **Windows/Android** or **OSX/iOS/Android** depending on your host OS.

-Once successfuly compiled and deployed, change directory to yourproject and issue this Loom CLI command:
+Once successfuly compiled and deployed, change directory to your project and issue this Loom CLI command:

 **loom use dev**